-Whether your a stock investor, an industry executive, or a biotech aficionado, below are ten cell therapy companies that are worthy of your time and attention.
-Some of them are also attractively priced relative to their technology and product pipelines, as described below.
+Whether your a stock investor, an industry executive, or a biotech aficionado, below are ten cell therapy companies that are developing intriguing technology platforms.

 1. Atherys, Inc. – ATHX (NASDAQ)

-Atherys, Inc. is an international biotech company focused on regenerative medicines designed to extend and enhance the quality of human life.
+Headquartered in Cleveland, Ohio, Atherys, Inc. is a clinical-stage company that is developing cell therapies designed to extend and enhance the quality of human life.

-One of the first regenerative medicine companies on this list, they are currently developing Multistem, an adult-derived off-the-shelf stem cell therapy for neurological diseases, cardiovascular diseases, and other critical care.
+Its leading product is Multistem, an adult-derived off-the-shelf stem cell therapy for neurological diseases, cardiovascular diseases, and other types of critical care.

 The company’s most advanced program explores the treatment of ischemic stroke, which is one of the leading causes of disability around the world.